 Plastics may be a useful substitute for metals because of their low weight, superior impact and vibration resistance, sealing properties, and chemical resistance.
 Besides, they offer higher electrical insulation than metals and are perfect for CNC prototype machining.

-Since aviation polymers must abide by certain toxicity, smoke, and flame criteria, not all technical plastics are suitable for use in CNC aerospace machining.
+Since aviation polymers must abide by certain toxicity, smoke, and flame criteria, not all technical plastics are suitable for use in aerospace CNC machining.
 Therefore, it is important only to use High-performance polymers like Ultem, PEEK, and polycarbonate in aircraft machining.

 Engineering/high-performance plastics find application in aerospace as they are used to make backlit instrument panels, housings, valve components, cabin interiors, tray tables, wear pads, armrests, tubing, and insulation.